 Treasury Shares.
-All outstanding shares of capital stock or other equity securities of the Company and its Subsidiaries have been, and all shares of capital stock of the Company that may be issued pursuant to the Company Warrants or any Company Stock Options will be, when issued in accordance with the respective terms thereof, duly authorized and validly issued and are, or will be, when issued in accordance with the terms, fully paid and non-assessable.
+All outstanding shares of capital stock or other equity securities of the Company and its Subsidiaries have been, and all shares of capital stock of the Company that may be issued pursuant to the Company Warnants or any Company Stock Options will be, when issued in accordance with the respective terms thereof, duly authorized and validly issued and are, or will be, when issued in accordance with the terms, fully paid and non-assessable.
 No shares of capital stock or other equity interests of the Company or any of its Subsidiaries are entitled to or have been issued in violation of any preemptive rights.
 No Subsidiary of the Company owns any shares of capital stock of the Company.
-Schedule 3.2(a) of the Company Disclosure Letter contains a complete and correct list of (x) each outstanding Company Stock Option, including with respect to each such option the holder, date of grant, exercise price and number of shares and unit the holder and date of grant and (z) all Company Warrants, including with respect to each such Company Common Stock subject thereto.
+Schedule 3.2(a) of the Company Disclosure Letter contains a complete and correct list of (x) each outstanding Company Stock Option, including with respect to each such option the holder, date of grant, exercise price and number of shares of Company Common Stock subject thereto, (y) all outstanding Company Restricted Shares, including with respect to each such share and unit the holder and date of grant and (z) all Company Warrants, including with respect to each such Company Warrant the holder, date, exercise price and number of shares of Company Common Stock subject thereto.